multitudes/multitudes/README.md

 # Hi there 👋

-> “If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.”
+> “A common mistake that people make when trying to design something completely foolproof is to underestimate the ingenuity of complete fools.”
-― John von Neumann
+― Douglas Adams, Mostly Harmless

 I am a lifelong learner.
 My name is Laurent and I am a iOS Developer and 42Berlin student, based in Berlin.👨🏻‍💻